WebOfTrustInfo/rwot7-toronto/final-documents/mental-models.md

 If we think of our mental models as two-dimensional planes, and accept that most of us approach identity from a single perspective, then we can consider how the intersection of these planes shape conversations.
-The intersection of two planes is a line, which in both planes and, in our metaphor, is fully understandable from within each model’s two-dimensional context.
+The intersection of two planes is a line, which is in both planes and, in our metaphor, is fully understandable from within each model’s two-dimensional context.
 That is, people speaking from each mental model can fully perceive, understand, and discuss the line.
-In contrast, they would each struggle to understand concepts outside their mental model, just as people living in a single plane would struggle to understand the idea of things outside that plane.
+In contrast, they would each struggle to understand concepts outside their mental model, just as two dimensional people living in a single plane would struggle to understand the idea of three dimentional objects somehow outside that plane.

 The following sections provide a few examples of intersections between mental models.